 After you leave the hospital, your doctor will give you specific instructions about drinking plenty of fluids, driving, and bathing.
 You should avoid standing or walking for long periods for at least 2 days after the procedure.

-If you had angioplasty with or without stent placement, you will need to take aspirin and a blood-thinning medicine for a certain amount of time.
+If you had angioplasty with or without stent placement, you will need to take aspirin and/or a blood-thinning medicine or antiplatelet therapy for a certain amount of time.
 Your doctor will tell you how and when to take these medicines.

 See also on this site: